fxp-jim/HorizonDocs/Horizon User Guide/Sales Orders/Deleting a Sales Order Line Item.md

     - After you've made your adjustments, take a moment to review them.
 When you're satisfied, scroll down and click **Save Changes** to apply your changes to the sales order.

 That's it!
 You've successfully deleted a line item from your sales order.
-If you have any questions, don't hesitate to reach out to our support team
+If you have any questions, don't hesitate to reach out to our support team.